ForNeVeR/O21/docs/resources.md

 Original Game Resources
 =======================

-Here we'll discuss the resources of [the game version available from Old-Games.RU][old-games.u95] (`U95.rar` file, SHA256 hash: `2F85B004B8C9BE21BE7327BD677370433DBD04B65F3B909561FE17EA6B43534A`).
+Here we'll discuss the resources of [the game version available from the Internet Achive][archive.u95] (`U_95.rar` file, SHA256 hash: `2F85B004B8C9BE21BE7327BD677370433DBD04B65F3B909561FE17EA6B43534A`).
 It is unknown yet whether there are any other versions available in the web.

 Archive Content List
 --------------------